srikanthbpai/srikanthbpai.github.io/_posts/2024-11-03-RMO-2024-solution-sketches.md

 ---

 I liked solving the problems and it was balanced for an RMO.
 I am suspecting the cut-off is upwards of 50 points since 3 problems were doable by standard problem solving techniques.
-I think it will be less that 70 since I think very few students will get upwards of 4 problems I will update this post once the actual cutoff is released.
+I think it will be less that 70 since I think very few students will get upwards of 4 problems.
+I will update this post once the actual cutoff is released.